-Methow Valley Herbs: Start Here Welcome to my site about growing your herbal knowledge!
-Thanks for stopping by.
-If this is your first time here then this is a great place to start.
-Who am I?I am passionate about sharing my herbal knowledge so that you can learn how to use herbs safely and effectively.
-Here is my best!
-You can also subscribe to my newsletter and instantly download your free copy of my Taste of Herbs ebook.
-Now for my best articles!
-Here are my most popular herbal monographs.
 Green Home Remedies Green Earth Our modern, disposable lifestyle has a toxic effect on our personal health, and the health of our planet.
 Herbs and other environmentally friendly household items can replace the chemical products we use to clean our homes, control pests, and care for our pets.
-Consider the effect that simple, small changes can make to make your home a better, more natural place to live.
 There are ways to avoid the worst toxic offenders in our environment according to the Environmental Working Group (EWG)1, nonprofit dedicated to providing good information and levels of toxins in consumer products.
 Apple Cider Vinegar * Cinnamon * Grapefruit * Lemon * Orange * Tea Tree oil * Tea tree oil is indispensable as a personal care disinfectant.
 White vinegar is distilled from grains such as corn or malt, although some generic brands can be petroleum based.
-Soap nuts, (Sapindus) are becoming more popular as a green alternative to chemical based detergents.
+Grapefruit seed extract is easy to use, and environmentally safe, so safe in fact that you can use it to purify drinking water in cases of emergency (ten drops per gallon of clear water).
 Good news!

 6 Steps Towards Emotional Wellness April 4, 2011 By Guest Blogger|22Comments| Facebook Tweet Google + Pinterest Email by Jennifer Reger I’ve spent the past five years on the quest for wellness, with much of my time, efforts and money devoted to better food choices.
 I felt a lack of direction in my career.
 Here are some of the steps I’ve recently taken in creating emotional wealth: Take an internal inventory: Identify emotional triggers.
 Practice self-care religiously.
 When the going gets tough, give yourself some extra lovin’.
 Mind the gap.
 Nurture and expand your perspective; exercise connectivity.
 And if you’re feeling particularly low or isolated and the gratitude journal just ain’t doing the trick, there’s an awesome exercise in connectivity that you can do anytime, anywhere.
 Receive.
 None of these practices is rocket science; they are quite simple.
 Jennifer Reger is creator of the wellness blog Holistic Health Junkie.
 Photo credit: Mr.

 Michael Tierra - Chinese Traditional Herbal Medicine (Vol I) The Reiki Digest ~The Woodwife's Journal~ Treatise on the Spleen and Stomach 5 Reiki Precepts: Precept #3 - Be True to Yourself As I've written before, the system of Reiki offers five precepts (or rules to live by).
 The third one is "Be true to your way and your being."
 This precept is about trusting your internal guidance and finding your unique way.
 Reiki helps engage our inner resources, the answers we so often seek already lie within: we don't need to go outside ourselves.
 So often clients ask me what I noticed during the session but it's more enlightening to hear what clients themselves discovered during a session -- they usually have the answers they're asking me.
 It's also interesting to notice how the precepts build on each other: you can't be true to your way if you're feeling angry or worried (Precepts #1 Do Not Bear Anger, and #2 Do Not Worry.)
 An Exercise: Take a minute or two to think about what you do or need to do to support yourself so you can be true to the light that makes you special and different from anyone else.
 Try writing it down.
 "No more words, hear only the voice within." -- Rumi